 Why Choose Brimstone for UXO Watching Briefs?

-At Brimstone, we understand how critical ground investigations are for the success of construction projects.
+At Brimstone, we understand how critical ground investigations are to the success of construction projects.
 Our highly trained UXO engineers have extensive experience supporting geotechnical teams across the UK, from small-scale investigations to large infrastructure schemes.
+We work seamlessly alongside contractors, providing practical, real-time reassurance for site teams, tailored solutions that fit your programme and site conditions, and clear communication so everyone on site understands the risks and procedures.
+A Watching Brief with Brimstone gives geotechnical teams the confidence to proceed, knowing risks are being actively managed throughout the works.

 Planning Geotechnical Investigations?